Brickimedia/GlobalContribs/README.md

+# DEFUNCT REPO
+Brickimedia extensions and skins are now hosted on Gerrit.
+See the GitHub mirror: https://github.com/wikimedia/mediawiki-extensions-GlobalContribs

 #GlobalContribs
 GlobalContribs introduces two new special pages to MediaWiki, GlobalContributions and GlobalEditcount.
 Both behave exactly the same as their standard counterparts.